yacinec/yacinec/README.md

 ### ✅ Open to work

-## 🎯 Freelance Full Stack Developer | Rate: €375/day
+## 🎯 Freelance Front-End Developer | Rate: €375/day

-I am a freelance Full Stack developer with strong expertise and several years of experience in the field.
-I am currently available for projects across France or internationally
+Freelance Full Stack developer with several years of experience and strong expertise.

-My goal is to support you in the success of your projects through my know-how and my ability to adapt to your specific needs.
-Feel free to reach out to discuss your needs and how I can help you achieve your goals.
+Having worked on over 18 projects, I specialize in frontend development, particularly with the React / Next stack, while also having solid full stack capabilities.
+Currently available for projects in France or internationally.

 Looking forward to connecting with you 👋